Shubham-18-10-1998/Obsidian/RESOURCES/Java/Recap for OOPs III.md

 	- Classes are open to extension but closed for modification.
 If we want to add functionality, extend the class instead of modifying it.
 Hence to follow this, we need to follow Leskov Substitution Principle.
 		- Why follow Leskov?
 			- As to achieve modularity, we need abstraction.
 And that is achieved by using interfaces / abstract classes.
 But when we do that, all child classes should implement the functionalities defined by parent class and this is what Leskov demands.
+			- Why Abstraction is needed ?
+Because that helps us to not modify code of parent by programming to abstraction.
 - Leskov Principle
 	- Substitute child class with parent class reference without breaking the code.
 Hence child implement everything of the parent.
 This "implementation" is honouring the contract.
 - Interface Segregation Principle